 AØKK08129U Seminar: Behavioral Economics in Action

-- Review the most recent findings of behavioral economics and how to apply them to public policy.
+- Review and describe the most recent findings of behavioral and experimental economics

 - Identify the causes of a specific irrational behavior and analyze the consequences of this behavior for the society.

-- Design (or conduct) experiments and policy interventions aiming at ameliorate societal well-being and improve people’s life.
+- Design (or conduct) experiments and policy interventions aiming at understanding a phenomenon or improve societal well-being and people’s life.

 - List, J., & Gneezy, U. (2014).
 The why axis: Hidden motives and the undiscovered economics of everyday life.